 By choosing Eastern European companies, you reduce the risk of poor communication and misunderstanding, as it’s in their best interest to communicate in C1 English.

-That being said, Eastern European IT companies offer high-quality services at reasonable prices.
+That being said, Eastern European IT companies offer high-quality apps development services at reasonable prices.
 Much attention is paid to quality assurance and control.

 How Outsourcing Brings Value to Business